[ietf-dkim] What's a replay?

 key used for verification.

-An opaque identifier optionally added by the accountable domain and
+An opaque identifier added by the accountable domain and used to

 A set of domain labels at the accountable domain that return 'A'

 resource records with the address value 127/8.
 These labels